jesusvasquez333/smurf-pcie-docker/README.md

 ## How to run the container

-The container can be in two different modes:
+The container can be in three different modes:
 - GUI mode: In this mode the PCIe GUI is open,
 - Configuration mode: In this mode, a configuration file is loaded into the PCIe's FPGA, without starting any GUI.
 The configuration file can be one of the 2 defaults included in the `smurf-pcie` repository.
+- Programming mode: In this mode, the FPGA Programming scrip is invoke and one the the firmware image included in the `smurf-pcie` repository can be loaded into the FPGA.

 If you want to open the GUI, the you need go some extra steps in order to be able to forward X from the container to the host; and these steps are different depending if you are running the container locally in the host, or via an ssh connection.

-If you want to load a configuration, as this mode doesn't use a GUI, then you can run directly the container, without the extra steps.
+If you want to load a configuration or programming the FPGA, as these modes don't use a GUI, then you can run directly the container, without the extra steps.

 Here below you will find an example bash script you can use for running the container in each case: